jimwheen/eeg/README.md

 The project plans to implement a chain of amplification and analog filtering stages to the Teensy 4.0 microcontroller for real-time analysis.
 The specific analysis code will plot both the output voltage and the corresponding Fast Fourier Transform (FFT) results to observe chnages in frequency information content.

-## Component Choices / Safety Considerations
-The TL072 chip was chosen for its high input impedance keeping the signal clean for processing.
-The +9V and -9V rails are battery powered for safety when using the system on humans.
-Often a driven-right-leg circuit is used for cancelling out noise aswell.
-This may be added in the future if noise is overwhelming, but I wanted to focus on other filtering techniques first then add if needed.
-When the electrodes are also integrated I will add a further protection circuit to further protetc in an overvoltage event.

 ## Hardware Architecture (Ongoing)
 My design is based off the signal flow block diagram, shown below: